by Catherine Krame

 How can I learn to be more self-compassionate?

 Make your commitment to have greater self-compassion and befriend yourself with kindness.
-Learn more about Mindful Self-Compassion here, or register for the course below.
+Learn more about Mindful Self-Compassion here, or register for Mindful Self-Compassion Course starting September 16th (details below).

 8-Week Online MSC Course Offering – Fall 2022